Lib Dem tip #7: Keep an eye on the meter cupboards when leafleting

 So here’s one tip to help make you a pro: keep an eye out on the number of meter cupboards and bells when you are out delivering.
 When you spot that there are more meter cupboards than bells at the front door, that’s a clue that there is almost certainly another flat around the side or back with its own door and letterbox that you also need to hunt out.

+Likewise, keep an eye out on the house and flat numbers as you go.
+I have often picked up a clue from them about the need to look a little bit further in order to locate an extra letterbox.

-UPDATE: For more on delivering leaflets see my 2017 election briefing video.
+For more on delivering leaflets, and why we need to deliver so many of them, see my 2017 election briefing video:

-You can read the full set of tips for Lib Dem party members here.
+You can read the full set of tips for Lib Dem party members here and if you’re looking for something to listen to when delivering, why not try out one of these Liberal Democrat podcasts?